Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Companion object declaration `companion object CO { ... }` for class `C` introduces an object, which is available under this class' name or under the path `C.CO`.
 Companion object name may be omitted, in which case it is considered to be equal to `Companion`.

-Nested classifier declarations introduce new classifiers, available under this class' path for all nested classifiers except for inner classes.
+Nested classifier declarations introduce new classifiers, available under this class' path.
-Inner classes are available only on the corresponding class' entities (TODO: wording here is very bad).
-Further details are available [here][Inner and nested classes].
+Further details are available [here][Nested and inner classifiers].

-TODO(Examples)

 A parameterized class declaration, in addition to what constitutes a simple class declaration, also has a type parameter list $T_1, \ldots, T_m$ and extends the rules for a simple class declaration w.r.t. this type parameter list.
 Further details are described [here][Declarations with type parameters].

+TODO(Examples)

 ##### Constructor declaration